soniabrami/toddmotto.github.io/about.md

 class: about
 ---

 I'm Todd, a 25 year old front-end engineer from England, UK, working as a Developer Advocate at [Telerik](http://telerik.com).
-Founder of [Voux](//voux.io), a project to bring JavaScript and Angular training to developers, as well as the [Ultimate Angular](https://courses.toddmotto.com) online courses project.
+Co-Founder of [Ultimate Angular](//ultimateangular.com), a project to bring the Angular 1.x and Angular 2 ecosystem to developers through online courses.
 I'm also a [Developer Expert](//developers.google.com/experts/people/todd-motto) at Google, [conference speaker](//speakerdeck.com/toddmotto) and [open source](//github.com/toddmotto) lover.

 <div class="about__talk">
   <img src="img/about.jpg">